 Accompanied by zooming green dragonflies, we biked through a Jurassic Park wonderland of limestone walls flanked with feral plants and bushes to Viet Hai, a small, repopulated village where the Au Co employs locals at its organic farm.
 We didn’t see any primates above ground but below ground was a different story.

 Halong Bay’s grottoes have been visited since the French discovered them more than 100 years ago.
-At Hang Sung Sot (Surprise Cave), Mr Tuan pointed out the subterranean images seen in the whipped up floors and ceilings of the chambers – Kong Kong’s face was here, a turtle symbolising longevity there, and the tail of a dragon rippled above our heads.
+At Hang Sung Sot (Surprise Cave), Mr Tuan pointed out the subterranean images seen in the whipped up floors and ceilings of the chambers – Kong Kong’s face was here, a turtle symbolizing longevity there, and the tail of a dragon rippled above our heads.
 It reminded us, again, of Halong’s ‘descending dragon’ and its protection of this extraordinary Unesco landscape.

-Best time to visit: Halong Bay can be visited year round.
+Best time to visit: Halong Bay can be visited year-round.
 The best time to visit is September and October, and March and April.